fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Stem

 A stem is the part of the letter which is vertical.
 The I and l are all stem except for serifs.
 The H consists of two stems and a crossbar.
-Other glyphs with stems include B b F f k k P p R r 1 and 4.
+Other glyphs with stems include B b F f K k P p R r 1 and 4.

 ### Strike